-The net deferred tax assets amounted to P562,775 and P524,963 as at December 31, 2023 and 2022, respectively (Note 18).
+The net deferred tax assets amounted to P625,092 and P562,775 as at December 31, 2024 and 2023, respectively (Note 18).

 Impairment of Non-financial Assets.
-PFRS requires that an impairment review be performed on investments in joint ventures, property, plant and equipment, intangible assets with finite useful lives, deferred containers, and right-of-use assets when events or changes in circumstances indicate that the carrying amount may not be recoverable.
+PFRS Accounting Standards requires that an impairment review be performed on investments in joint ventures, property, plant and equipment, intangible assets with finite useful lives, and right-of-use assets when events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Determining the recoverable amounts of these assets requires the estimation of cash flows expected to be generated from the continued use and ultimate disposition of such assets.
 While it is believed that the assumptions used in the estimation of fair values reflected in the consolidated financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable amounts and any resulting impairment loss could have a material adverse impact on the financial performance.

-Accumulated impairment losses on investments in joint ventures and property, plant and equipment amounted to P551,399 as at December 31, 2023 and 2022 (Notes 9 and 11).
+Accumulated impairment losses on investments in joint ventures and property, plant and equipment amounted to P551,399 as at December 31, 2024 and 2023 (Notes 9 and 11).

-The combined carrying amounts of investments in joint ventures, property, plant and equipment, right-of-use assets, deferred containers and intangible assets with finite useful lives amounted to P5,170,712 and P4,858,738 as at December 31, 2023 and 2022, respectively (Notes 9, 11, 12 and 14).
+The combined carrying amounts of investments in joint ventures, property, plant and equipment, right-of-use assets and intangible assets with finite useful lives amounted to P6,488,725 and P5,170,712 as at December 31, 2024 and 2023, respectively (Notes 9, 11, 12 and 14).